The Ultimate Guide to Student Loans and Scholarships

 6-12 months after graduation, you'll start making debt payments.
 Most students have several loans, and each will have its own repayment requirements.

 You can streamline this repayment and lower your monthly obligations by consolidating.
 This process involves taking out one large loan to replace several smaller ones.
 Rather than making payments on three Stafford Loans and a Perkins Loan, you can make one payment to a new debt consolidation loan.
-In the interest of fairness, the federal government regulates the interest rate and repayment term for student debt consolidation loans.
+In the interest of fairness, the federal government regulates the interest rate and repayment term for Student Loans Forgiveness.

 Did you know that you can have some, or all, of your student debt cancelled by performing volunteer work?
 Sounds good, right?
 But don't expect it to be easy; a year of service in the Peace Corps might make most alternatives look like a vacation.